The Dulles Suburban Center Study- About the Study

 About the Study

 The Dulles Suburban Center study will evaluate the Comprehensive Plan for the area to verify that factual information is current, determine if existing plan recommendations remain consistent with current policy and practice, and assess the potential for alternative land use opportunities in this area.
-During the Dulles Suburban Center study staff will be working with directly with community residents, local businesses and area landowners to gather input that will assist with this plan evaluation and development.
-Staff will also be working with an area-wide task force to gather input and discuss proposed Plan changes.
+During the Dulles Suburban Center study staff will be working directly with community residents, local businesses and area landowners to gather input that will assist with this plan evaluation and development.
 The study will likely include editorial updates, an evaluation of existing land use recommendations for the study area, and the potential for additional changes to the plan.
 Below is a timeline highlighting future milestones in the study:

 Dulles Suburban Center Area Study Timetable